This page discusses using a distributed cache in Stardog to boost performance for a variety of use cases.

 To setup Stardog running with a distributed cache first start a Stardog server as described in Administering Stardog.

-Once both are running we need to register the cache target with Stardog.
+Once both Stardog and the cache target are running we need to register the cache target with Stardog.
 That is done in the following way with the

 cache target command: